-Mariefields is the home of Organic Permaculture in Australia.
+Mariefields Farmstay is the home of Organic Permaculture in Australia.
 It was formerly Tagari Farm of Tyalgum, NSW where Bill Mollison first developed the Permaculture Farm in Australia.
 Find out all about mariefields farmstay

 Mariefields is now under the stewardship and management of Dr John Quayle who has had extensive ecological experience in Asia developing long-term sustainable environmental projects.

-The new vision and creative environmental foresight sees these permaculture fields undergoing resurrection with environmental protection and long-term sustainability as the focus of future development.
+The new vision and creative environmental foresight sees Mariefields Farmstay permaculture fields undergoing resurrection with environmental protection and long-term sustainability as the focus of future development.

-Mariefield's koala forest, wildlife corridors, , protected bird islands, native tree plantings and watercourse protection will ensure long term environmental sustainability.
+Mariefields Farmstay koala forest, wildlife corridors, protected bird islands, native tree plantings and watercourse protection will ensure long term environmental sustainability.

 Developing low impact organic free-range poultry and pigs, market gardens, tropical fruits, aquaculture, forestry, manuka honey, bamboo products and low intensity breeding of top grade organic grass-fed Angus beef cattle will ensure long-term economic viability.

 Our team is dedicated to protection of the natural environment while at the same time develop it in a long term sustainable and economic way with our farmstay accommodation Tyalgum .

 Mariefields is a working cattle and organic farm so watch the daily activities or join in and assist and find out about mariefields farmstay

 The fully operational farm gives an opportunity to experience close-up the day to day activities while you enjoy deluxe farmstay accommodation Tyalgum

 A short walk from the Farmhouse are cattle yards, chickens ,ducks ,bees and dams with fish and wildlife from your farmstay accommodation Tyalgum.